xwmx/nb/README.md

   By default, the html page content is saved within the bookmark, making the bookmarked page available for full-text search.
 When Pandoc [1] is installed, the HTML content will be converted to Markdown before saving.
-  When readability-cli [2] is install, markup is additionally cleaned up to focus on content.
+  When readability-cli [2] is install, markup is cleaned up to focus on content.

   Bookmarks are identified by the `.bookmark.md` file extension.
 The bookmark URL is the first URL in the file within "<" and ">" characters: